 Within the app, users can search restaurants nearby, search by specific state or city, and search by category (e.g. specific food genre, Top 100, Best Of, etc.).
 All restaurants include price ranges, detailed descriptions, address/phone info, and photos if available.
 Information is also provided to book reservations and/or a taxi to get you there.

 Although technically more of a travel pre-planning resource, NatGeo’s FOOD section definitely includes plenty of info on food and drink, so we’re going to include it here.
 If you love NatGeo (who doesn’t?), the FOOD section of their website aggregates their dining/drink centered articles, including many for the travel lover.

 Among the many topics you’ll find: A Journey to the Homeland of Hot Sauce, 6 Unexpected Cities for the Food Lover, Top 10: Booze Cities, A Food Lover’s Guide to Asheville, Discover Montreal’s Historic Food Markets, and so much more!

 restaurant reservation service

-OpenTable has seated over 1 BILLION diners at over 40,000 restaurants worldwide.
+Over 27 million diners use OpenTable each month globally to access their 47,000 restaurants.
 It’s awful to show up at a restaurant while traveling only to find you can’t get a seat!
 (Ditto for any of the other spots you might hangrily wander into afterward.)
 That’s why OpenTable is a key resource in any traveler’s arsenal.